 Kaohsiung (高雄) lies on Taiwan’s southwest coast and is the second largest city on the island, after Taipei.
-Not only is Kaohsiung home to an amazing harbour, great beaches and mouth-watering seafood, there’s also plenty to do and see, Kaohsiung is the perfect add-on to your Taiwan itinerary.
+Not only is Kaohsiung home to an amazing harbor, great beaches, and mouth-watering seafood, but there’s also plenty to do and see, Kaohsiung is the perfect add-on to your Taiwan itinerary.
 And, if you are like me, you’ll love all the colorful places to visit in Kaohsiung.

 In a rush?
 Pin these Places to visit in Kaoshiung for later.